HSHKZ/holbertonschool-printf_project/README.md

 - `main.h`: Header file containing prototypes and include guards.
 - `_printf.c`: Implementation of the `_printf` function.
 - `_putchar.c`: Implementation of the `_putchar` function.
+- `print_numbers.c`: Implementation of functions for printing numbers.
 - `README.md`: Description of the project.

 ## Compilation